 What is a chafing dish?
 Chafing dishes, also simply known as chafers, are the perfect way to serve hot food at your banquet, buffet, and other catered event.
-Traditional chafing dishes have a water pan that is heated by a chafer fuel candle or electric source to keep food at optimum serving temperatures.
+Understanding how to use a chafing dish is very easy; they are simply heated serving dishes, which have a water pan underneath that is heated by a chafer fuel candle or electric source, that allows food to be kept at optimum temperatures for serving.
 Induction chafers utilize new heating technology to eliminate the need for chafer fuel.

 With multiple shapes and styles available, it can be challenging to choose the perfect chafing dish for your foodservice operation.
 View this guide for an easy breakdown of chafer shapes and types, cover styles, sizes, heating specifications, and finishes.
 And be sure to check out our Choice Chafer FAQ's blog to learn more about our most popular styles.

 Shapes and TypesThe most common chafer shape is rectangular or round.
 However, alternate shapes are available for a variety of purposes.
-Main entrees are generally served from oval or rectangular models, while sides and desserts are often served from round models.
+Main entrees are generally served from an oval chafing dish or rectangular chafing dish, while sides and desserts are often served from round models.

-Rectangular: One of the most standard chafing dish shapes, a rectangular chafer is commonly used for main entrees.
+Rectangular: One of the most standard dish shapes, a rectangular chafing dish is commonly used for main entrees.
 An oblong chafer is less common, and used for appetizers and sides.

 Round: Another popular chafing dish shape, a round chafer is commonly used for side dishes, sauces, and desserts.
 A half-round chafer is used for appetizers and sides.